 After the plane lands at Kihihi Airstrip, it’s an hour-and-a-half transfer to Buhoma Lodge.

 From the window view of my thatched-roof banda at the lodge, I have a much different view of the forest.
 It stretches uphill and disappears into the mist, taking whatever wildlife it protects with it.
 I study it carefully on a brief walk later in the day, noting that the eucalyptus trees have been stripped of their bark by little hands.

-Uganda is mountain gorilla country, and gorilla trekking is the main tourist draw.
+Uganda is home to almost half of the world’s remaining population of the mountain gorillas and gorilla trekking is the main tourist draw.
 In the significance of preservation, the process is forcefully regulated; only a limited number of trekking permits are issued for each day, so visitors have to apply at least three months in advance.
 Each trek involves a maximum of eight tourists, plus an official armed park ranger as a group guide.
 Trekkers are advised to hire a porter each for the day for USD $15 – both as one way of directly employ local people (some of whom were formerly poachers) and to help hikers go through the difficult and dangerous landscape as well.
 Time with the gorillas is limited to an hour a day.